kautilyaa/safesim/README.md

 ---

-**⚕️ Disclaimer**: SafeSim is a research prototype.
+**Disclaimer**: SafeSim is a research prototype.
 Always consult healthcare professionals for medical advice.
 Do not use this system for actual patient care without proper clinical validation and regulatory approval.